BenQuigley/batch-registration-cleanup/README.md

 # Batch Registration Tools

-A suite of scripts to be used as Informer scripted columns for a batch registration cleanup report for Berklee College of Music.
+Tools including a registration key, and a suite of Informer scripted columns supporting the batch registration process at Berklee College of Music.

 ## To Use